Trade Name vs. Business Name: Do You Know the Difference?

 Typically, a business will have both a legal business name as well as a trade name.
 The legal one, as mentioned, appears on legal documents and government forms.
 On the other hand, a trade name generally appears on advertisements and signs.

-It’s up to the business to determine whether or not it can benefit from using a trade name in place of their legal business name.
+It’s up to the business to determine whether or not it can benefit from using a trade name in place of its legal business name.
 Using a DBA or trade name has its advantages and disadvantages.
 Before you decide to use a trade name instead of your legal name for business, consider the following pros and cons of using a trade name.

 Pros of utilizing a trade name: